DS4PS/cpp-523-sum-2020/schedule.md

 <br>

-Labs are due Friday, mini assessments covering the previous lab are on Tuesday.
+**Labs are due Saturday**, mini assessments covering the previous lab are on Tuesday.

 Get started early on labs so you have time to ask questions on the discussion board if you get stuck.